fxos-eng/v3-architecture/README.md

 ## Conclusion

 The dawn the *Service Worker* will shift how web-applications are authored.
-Mozilla is well positioned to pitch this new approach to web-development.
+It is good timing to pitch a new approach to web-app development; an approa]ch that gives the web its best shot at competing with native.